browserengineering/book/book/embeds.md

 the discovery of certain CPU cache timing attacks called *spectre* and *meltdown*.^[There's even a
-[website devoted to them][spectre-meltdown]---check out the videos and links on the website to see itin action!]
-In short, these attacks allow an attacker to read arbitrary locations in a CPU processes's memory (e.g., the user's data!) as long as you have access to a high-precision timer.
+[website devoted to them][spectre-meltdown]---check out the videos and links on the website to see it in action!]
+In short, these attacks allow an attacker to read arbitrary locations in memory (e.g., the user's data!) as long as you have access to a high-precision timer.
 They do so by exploiting the timing of various features in modern CPUs.
-Placing sensitive content in different CPU processes is a pretty good protection against these attacks, and that's just what site isolation does.
+Placing sensitive content in different CPU processes (which come with their own memory address spaces) is a good protection against these attacks, and that's just what site isolation does.

 [spectre-meltdown]: https://meltdownattack.com/

 But that's not the only protection needed.
-It's also important to *remove high-precision timers*^[Anything that can measure duration of execution of code very accurately.] from the platform.
+It's also important to *remove high-precision timers*^[A *high precision timer* is anything that can measure duration of execution of code very accurately.] from the platform.
 So browsers did things like reducing the accuracy of APIs like `Date.now` or `setTimeout`.
-But there are some APIs that don't seem like timers yet still are, such as [SharedArrayBuffer].
-Check out [this explanation][sab-attack] if you want to learn more.
-Since this API is still useful, browsers now require [certain optional HTTP headers][sab-headers] to be present in order to allow use of `SharedArrayBuffer`.
+But there are some browser APIs that don't seem like timers yet still are, such as [SharedArrayBuffer].^[Check out[this explanation] [sab-attack] if you want to learn more.]
+Since this API is still useful, and there is no good way to make it "less accurate", browsers now require [certain optional HTTP headers][sab-headers] to be present on the parent *and* child frames' HTTP responses in order to allow use of `SharedArrayBuffer`.

 [SharedArrayBuffer]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/SharedArrayBuffer